NYC Dog License

 · The dog is below four months and not running-at-large (running-at-large means a dog is off the owner’s premises and in a public place or private lands without the approval of the owner of such lands).

-· A non-resident brings his/her dog in New York less than 30 days and the dog is licensed per the resident’s state licensing laws.
+· A non-resident brings his/her dog to New York in less than 30 days and the dog is licensed per the resident’s state licensing laws.

 · The dog is harbored within any public or private institution with a certificate of exemption from the commissioner.